RemoAI-LLC/REMO-SERVER/README.md

    - Remembers user preferences and patterns
    - Follows up on previous conversations
    - Takes initiative in solving problems
+   - **NEW**: Remembers incomplete requests and asks for missing information

 3. Professional yet Approachable: